 Pray for me.

 Other lessons, however, profoundly shaped and prepared me for the real world.
-Among those lessons is the inevitably of struggle and failure.
-Even today, especially when times are hard, I can hear my coach’s voice, “Life’s hard, Powell.
+Among those is the inevitably of failure.
+Even today, especially when times are hard, I can hear my coach’s voice, “Life’s tough, Powell.
 Wear a helmet.”

 I’m not trivializing pain and suffering.
 Life really is hard.
 At no point was this more evident than last year.
 In a span of five months, my wife’s grandfather, the patriarch and spiritual cornerstone of her family, committed suicide.
 I started a dream job, only to be fired after four weeks.
 And our adopted daughter died, suddenly and tragically, just a few months before we were supposed to bring her home.